Skip to content

 transmissions.

-Unlike conventional automatic or manual transmissions, F1 and E-Gear systems rely on stored hydraulic pressure,
+Unlike conventional automatic or manual transmissions, these systems rely on stored hydraulic pressure,

-When an actuator begins to fail, the system does not simply “shift poorly” — it destabilizes the entire hydraulic
+When an actuator begins to fail, the system doesn’t simply “shift poorly” — it destabilizes the entire hydraulic

 and electronic control strategy.